 In turn, NOPAT can be calculated as follows:

-where EBIT is earnings before interest and taxes (can also be referred as operating income) and T is a tax rate.
+where EBIT is earnings before interest and taxes (can also be referred as operating income).

 In terms of return on invested capital (ROIC), the formula of EVA can be written as follows: